hikkoiri/rpi-remote-setup/README.md

 chmod +x pi-setup.sh
 sudo ./pi-setup.sh

-#when finished, you can delete the script again
+#when finished, you can delete the script
 rm pi-setup.sh
 ```